If you’re looking for tips for selling on eBay, this page is your one stop shop!

 - At least a basic understanding of how to use computers and printers.

 - Be able to learn new things as eBay is continuously making new rules.
+(You can stay up to date on the latest eBay news by listening to the eBay for business podcast).

 - Be professional when it comes to dealing with customer issues.
 Customers can be really rude and it’s easy to get mad at them but it’s best to just deal with them in a professional and patient manner.

 - A good place to store things – I store most of my stuff in my garage.
-Storage is probably the biggest obstacle when it comes to selling on eBay.

 - A camera – I use my smartphone my smartphone.